The RollerCoaster Tycoon Review

 If you need to get a certain amount of people in by a certain date, promotions are the way to go.
 You can offer half priced & free entry vouchers, plus coupons for free food & drinks, and also have advertising campaigns.
 Offering freebies and half priced stuff is usually the best way to get people in.

 Nobody likes stepping in vomit, (unless you’re warped,) so you’ll need handymen to clean the park up on a constant basis.
 You can set a working area for them, plus whether they sweep, empty bins, water the gardens or mow the grass.
 You’ll only want them mowing when you’ve got a bunch of other guys doing the other tasks and money to burn.
 Then again some parks don’t have grass.
 Even at the best of times, it’s wise to go on a puke patrol, and pick up your little dudes and drop them down in problem areas.
 Your park can get awards for being tidy, beautiful, safe and of great value.
+If you’re lucky, you might get an award for the park with the best roller coasters too.
 Other staff you can have, are security guards, mechanics and entertainers.
 You really need mechanics to inspect and repair the rides.
 After a while they’ll wear out, and over time they get more and more unreliable.

 One of the worst breakdowns you can have on a roller coaster is a station brakes failure when it has more than 1 train.
 They can crash and explode and kill people, and that’s not good for its reputation.
 If you have other poorly designed rides, people might get launched off.
 It’s also possible for people to drown, so be careful.